Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 4. Pompeii was a summer tourist spot

-The city of Pompeii was much advanced for its time.
-It was a summer tourist spot with more and more people flocking to the city every day.
+The city of Pompeii was very advanced at the time.
+It was a summer tourist spot, and more and more people flocked to it daily.

-There were mansions and caverns, factories and marketplaces, open- bath houses and a 20,000-seat arena, amphitheater, brothels, gymnasiums and a port.
+There were mansions and caverns, factories and marketplaces, open-bath houses, a 20,000-seat arena, an amphitheater, brothels, gymnasiums, and a port.

-Pompeii was a city which lived in harmony and prosperity.
+It was a city that lived in harmony and prosperity.

 5. Pompeii had more than 25 brothels